eerkela/bertrand/README.rst

 ..
    Documentation
    -------------
-   Detailed API documentation is hosted on readthedocs.
+   Detailed documentation is hosted on readthedocs.

-   ..
-TODO: add hyperlink once documentation goes live

 License
 -------